theupdateframework/pep-on-pypi-with-tuf/README.rst

 wide variety of other attack vectors on package managers [13]_.
 Among other things, these attacks can crash client systems, cause obsolete packages to be installed, or even allow an attacker to execute arbitrary code.
-In September 2013, we showed how the latest version of pip then was susceptible to these attacks and how TUF could protect users against them [14]_.
+In September 2013, we showed how the latest version of pip (at the time) was susceptible to these attacks and how TUF could protect users against them [14]_.

 Finally, PyPI allows for packages to be signed with GPG keys [15]_, although no package manager is known to verify those signatures, thus negating much of the